-Subject to the provisions of the General Regulations 000 and 200, the following Special Regulations shall apply:
+Subject to the provisions of the General Regulations 00.0 and 20.0, the following Special Regulations shall apply:

-- 23.11 Admission into Level 100 of the Bachelor of Design Degree Programme shall be as stipulated in the General Admission Regulations 23.12.
-Admission into Level 100 of the BDes Degree Programme shall be minimum requirement of a BGCSE with a with a minimum of grade D in English Language and a grade C in Mathematics, Physics and Chemistry or a minimum of grade BB in Science Double Award or equivalent. - 23.13 Admission into Level 200 of the Bachelor of Design Degree Programme shall be as stipulated in General Admission Regulations. - 23.14 Admission into Level 200 of the BDes Degree Programme shall be satisfactory completion of Level 100 of the Bachelor of Science General Degree of the Faculty of Science with at least C- (C minus) grades in Mathematics and Physics. - 23.15 Applicants in possession of an appropriate A level qualification with at least D grades in Mathematics and at least one of: Physics, Chemistry or Design and Technology may be admitted directly into Level 200 of the Degree Programme. - 23.16 Applicants in possession of an appropriate Diploma may be admitted directly into Level 200 of the Degree Programme. - 23.17 Applicants in possession of an appropriate Higher Diploma may be admitted directly into Level 300 of the Degree Programme.
+23.11 Admission into Level 100 of the Bachelor of Design Degree Programme shall be as stipulated in the General Admission Regulations.

+23.12.
+Admission into Level 100 of the Bachelor of Design Degree Programme shall be a minimum requirement of a BGCSE with a minimum of grade D in English Language and a grade C in Design and Technology or Art and Design, a grade C in Mathematics and Physics or a minimum of grade BB in Science Double Award or equivalent.

+23.13 Admission into Level 200 of the Bachelor of Design Degree Programme shall be as stipulated in General Admission Regulations.

+23.14 Admission into Level 200 of the Bachelor of Design Degree Programme shall be satisfactory completion of Level 100 of the Bachelor of Design programme.

+23.15 Applicants in possession of an appropriate A level qualification with at least D grades in Mathematics and at least one of the following: Physics or Design and Technology, may be admitted directly into Level 200 of the Degree Programme.
+These applicants may be required to do Level 100 courses if necessary.

+23.16 Applicants in possession of an appropriate Diploma may be admitted directly into Level 200 of the Degree Programme.

+23.17 Applicants in possession of an appropriate Higher Diploma or a three year Diploma in Design and Technology, Industrial Design, Graphic Design, Interior Design, Furniture Design or any other design related and equivalent programmes may be admitted directly into Level 300 of the Degree Programme.